DarioD58/portfolio-optimization/README.md

 ### Installation
 ---
-Make sure you have python>=3.10 installed and setup the environment with:
+Make sure you have python>=3.10 installed, clone the repository and setup the environment with:

 `pip install -r requirements.txt`